-As a core element for verification, the Falsified Medicines Directive 2011/62/EU requires each pack to bear a so-called unique identifier.
-To ensure identification of the unique identifier on the pharmaceutical pack, this specification includes the requirements of the legislature and supplements it with the necessary technical details.
+As a core element of verification, the Falsified Medicines Directive 2011/62/EU stipulates that each pack must be provided with a unique identifier.
+In order to ensure the identification of the unique identifier on the pharmaceutical packs, this specification reproduces the requirements of the legislator and supplements them with the necessary technical details.

 Find a contact